K-M19/ButAa-Grow-A-Garden-Macro/README.md

 > I sincerely thank the **Microsoft Windows Defender Team** for ensuring that this macro can run safely on **Windows 10 and 11** systems.
 > *(Please make sure your Windows Defender is updated to the latest version to ensure full compatibility, if necessary.)*

-Alternatively, you can use Command Prompt with administrator privileges and run the following commands:
+Alternatively, you can use Command Prompt with administrator privileges and run the following commands to update **Windows Defender**:
 - `cd c:\Program Files\Windows Defender`
 - `MpCmdRun.exe -removedefinitions -dynamicsignatures`
 - `MpCmdRun.exe -SignatureUpdate`